-Cycling and cramp: the fact, the theory and the fallacy behind the mystery affliction - Cycling Weekly
+Cycling and cramp: the fact, the theory and the fallacy behind the affliction

 Muscle cramps are common, though they affect individuals to varying degrees and there are a number of theories as to the cause.

-The honest truth is that even the biggest of science brains has not figured it out, but there are certainly some themes and trends that, anecdotally, seem to hold tight.
+The honest truth is that even the biggest of science brains have not figured it out, but there are certainly some themes and trends that, anecdotally, seem to hold tight.

 “Quite often cramp is presented as a superficial topic - as though there is one cause and we need to argue about what it is - but in reality it’s a very complicated issue with lots of different causes and still no one can totally pin it down - but there are practical things you can try that often do work for people,” explains sports scientist, Andy Blow.